 Overeating Because of Stress?
 Consequences and Cause of Consuming Unhealthy Comfort Foods

-Everyone has their own method of coping with stress.
-Some reduce the level of cortisol (a.k.a. the stress hormone) by exercising.
+Everyone has their method of coping with stress.
+Some reduce cortisol (a.k.a. the stress hormone) by exercising.
 Others try to escape from a stressful situation, albeit temporarily, by watching television, reading a book, or listening to music.
 Many, however, try to relieve stress through food.
-Food is not a bad thing, but people who eat to deal with stress tend to go for snacks that are high in calories and, overall, unhealthy.
+Food is not bad, but people who eat to deal with anxiety tend to go for snacks that are high in calories and, overall, unhealthy.
 Pizzas, burgers, french fries, potato chips, and others are the favorite people who eat due to stress.

 The consequence of Stress Eating